supertokens/docs/CONTRIBUTING.md

 ## Modifying and seeing your changes

+You will need to use Node 16 for this project

 1. Go into the `v2` folder
 2. Run `npm i -d`
 3. Run `npm run set-up-hooks` to setup the pre-commit hooks